Sohoton River Cruise To Mabini

 Sohoton River, Basey Samar

-During those deafeningly quiet instances, all I could hear were the myriad sounds of birds and insects - well, probably those of wild animals too - who knows hehe, I am not familiar (yet) with jungle sounds.
+During those deafeningly quiet instances, all I could hear were a myriad sounds of birds and insects - well, probably those of wild animals too - who knows hehe, I am not familiar (yet) with jungle sounds.

 Anyway, make the long story short, we arrived at my destination.., Barangay Mabini, Basey, Samar!